glowkeeper/Markdown-with-References/README.md

 ### Dependencies

-Although I avoid having to use two word processing tools, my method does other dependencies.
+Although I avoid having to use two word processing tools, my method does have other dependencies.
 Not least of which is being comfortable using a command line.

 The tools you'll need: